-The United Nations Institute for Training and Research (UNITAR) launches its a series of cutting-edge e-learning courses to prepare international affairs professionals to work effectively and efficiently in the digital era.
+The United Nations Institute for Training and Research (UNITAR) launches a series of cutting-edge e-learning courses to prepare international affairs professionals to work effectively and efficiently in the digital era.

 Designed by UNITAR in collaboration with world-class experts, these programmes will cover a wide range of topics such as digital technology, decision-making during pandemic, negotiation deadlocks, UN protocol and cosmopolitan communication.